Sex, Power, Money, Fame

 The age in which goodness must be taught is the age of the lower gates.
 The next one is the age in which it no longer needs to be spoken, because it has become the air.

-And this is the deepest mark of the shift, the thing that tells you a cycle has actually turned rather than merely improved.
+And this is the deepest mark of the shift, the thing that tells you a cycle has turned rather than merely improved.
 Right now, all of this has to be taught.
 We need the scriptures, the sermons, the laws, the essays, the constant effortful reminding of a species that keeps forgetting, precisely because the natural resting state of a person stuck at the lower gates is the forgetting.
 A teaching is always a sign of a deficit; you only have to be told what you are not already living.
 The next cycle of humanity is the one in which the recognition of the unity and divinity in all things no longer has to be taught at all, because it has stopped being a teaching and become a fact of perception, the way you do not have to be taught that the sky is overhead.
 The end of the era of the lower gates is the era in which the highest things are finally silent, not because they have been forgotten, but because they have been so completely realised that there is nothing left to say about them.
 The teaching ends when the thing taught becomes the air everyone breathes.

 Sources